haribalji/EDA/README.md

 <img width="640" height="480" alt="boxplotcurve" src="https://github.com/user-attachments/assets/4f28ed23-f816-49d0-a563-27fc6c6bae99" />

+# what is shown

+here boxplot is used to give the summary of the given dataset feature where it speaks about minimum value ,maximum value,1st quartile ,2nd quartile ,3rd quartile and outliers of the given feature

 here by seeing this we say that

-1st quartile lies in score 40 by which we can say 25% of the students score are below 40
+1st quartile lies in score 40 by which we can say 25% of the students score are below 40(left side line)

-3rd quartile lies in score 60 by which we can say 75% of the students score are below 40
+3rd quartile lies in score 60 by which we can say 75% of the students score are below 60(right side line)

-50% of the people score are lying between 40 to 60
+blue color area indicating 50% of the people score are lying between 40 to 60

 minimum value can 15 and maximum value can 85 and outlier value can 99 and 0.17